-Default: off

-Range of valid values: I, U, D
+Default: off Range of valid values: I, U, D Takes effect: When the Post process is restarted

 SP\OPO\TRUSTED\SOURCE

 This parameter specifies the trusted source system, which contains the data that is considered to be the primary set of data in a peer-to-peer replication environment.
 The trusted host can be used in custom conflict resolution routines and is also the basis of one of the prepared routines provided with SharePlex.
 For more information about conflict resolution and peer-to-peer replication, see the SharePlex Administration Guide.